How Trade Credit Insurance helps businesses to offer credit and secure new contracts

 - The policyholder is able to claim on its insurance policy.

-- The policyholder is able to continue trading and preventing the company to have. significant bad debts and will be able to continue to pay its own suppliers.
+- The policyholder can continue trading and is prevented from having significant bad debts, so will be able to continue to pay its own suppliers.